 - Encourages imagination: Children can be anyone and do anything in the pretend world.

-- Develop language skills: practising listening, looking and talking.
+- Develop language skills: practicing listening, looking and talking.
 Being spoken to and talking with other people, also developing an understanding of what is being communicated through body language such as smiles and nodding.